Appraised Value vs Market Value: What’s the Difference?

 Market value is generally considered the foundation for setting a listing price for the seller.
 For most buyers, however, appraisal value is key for unlocking a mortgage loan.

 Ideally, lenders want to find buyers who will pay their mortgage in full and on time until their debt is repaid.
-If that plan falls through, the loan is secured by the property itself, and the lender can foreclose on the property and resell it to recoup their lost mortgage payments.
+If that plan falls through, the loan is secured by the property itself, and the lender can resell it to recoup their lost mortgage payments.

 In this scenario, lenders want to know that they’ll be able to sell the property for enough money to offset the lost loan payments (and the legal and administrative costs of putting a house back on the market).
 This is why it’s unwise for lenders to loan more money than a house is worth—even if the potential buyer is willing to pay a premium in a tight housing market or during a bidding war.